-An applicant seeking a new Metro Solid Waste Facility Franchise must first participate in a pre-application conference prior to submitting a final application form.
-The purpose of the pre-application conference is for Metro to obtain a description of the proposed solid waste facility and provide the applicant with information regarding the applicable requirements for the proposed operation.
+An applicant seeking a new Metro Solid Waste Facility Franchise must first participate in a pre-application conference prior to submitting an application form.
+The purpose of the pre-application conference is for the applicant to provide Metro with a description of the proposed solid waste facility and for Metro to provide the applicant with information regarding the applicable requirements for the proposed facility.
 The conference also provides the applicant with an opportunity to discuss the application process and to identify any potential issues specific to its proposal.
 An applicant should prepare for the pre-application conference by reviewing the application forms and drafting answers before the conference.
-To schedule the pre-application conference, contact Metro's Solid Waste Compliance and Cleanup Division at 503-797-1835.
+To schedule the pre-application conference, contact Metro's Solid Waste Information Compliance and Cleanup Division at 503-797-1835.

-After completing the pre-application conference, an applicant seeking a new franchise must submit to Metro a completed Solid Waste Facility Franchise Application form and provide all additional information as required.
-Metro will generally approve or deny a new franchise within 120 days after Metro deems the application to be complete.
+After completing the pre-application conference, an applicant seeking a new franchise must submit a completed Solid Waste Facility Franchise Application form and provide all additional information as required.
+Metro will generally approve or deny a new franchise within 180 days after the application is deemed to be complete.
 The fee for filing a franchise application is \$500.
 See Metro Code Chapter 5.01 for more information regarding the issuance of franchises.